The Best Strength Training Exercises for Seniors: Improve Your Health and Mobility

 What are some recommended strength training exercises for seniors?

-Some recommended strength training exercises for seniors include bench press, shoulder press, bicep curls, tricep extensions, leg press, and calf raises.
+Some recommended strength training exercises for seniors include bench press, shoulder press, bicep curls, squats, tricep extensions, leg press, and calf raises.
 It’s important to work all major muscle groups, including the chest, back, legs, arms, and shoulders.

 What are some resistance training exercises for older adults?